-- M&A activities are those costs defined as directly relating to the management and administration of NSGP funds such as financial management and monitoring - Activities directly related to the management and administration of the project - Up to 5% of the individual award amount - If a current staff position will take on this role, a portion of their time can be used for M&A as long as: - Duties are well defined as outlined in NOFO and Prep.
+- M&A activities are those costs defined as directly relating to the management and administration of NSGP funds such as financial management and monitoring - Activities directly related to the management and administration of the project - This does NOT include/cover the cost of application creation.
+That would be considered a pre-award cost.
+This is only for post-award costs. - Up to 5% of the individual award amount - If a current staff position will take on this role, a portion of their time can be used for M&A as long as: - Duties are well defined as outlined in NOFO and Prep.
 Grants Manual and - Time and attendance records are kept to reflect % of time spent on grant, etc. - Examples: - Hiring of full or part-time staff or contractor/consultant: - To assist with the management of NSGP funds to include reimbursement preparation and submission - To ensure compliance with reporting/data collection requirements